astralfrontier/astralfrontier.org-OLD/src/blog/2015-11-27-grand-unified-theory.md

 I was sick for a few weeks in November, and have been busy around the Thanksgiving holiday.
 Looking back, I saw fewer posts than I'd liked.
-So here's my attempt to tie together what I've been thinking about during that time, which is how Grand Adventure all ties together.
+So here's what I've been thinking about during that time, which is how Grand Adventure all ties together.

 <!-- more -->